 B45 Baseball, who was one of the early pioneers in birch bats, has a great selection that should satisfy every type of hitter and budget.

 For any bat, it usually makes sense to pay a little bit more to get a better grade of wood.
 The “Pro Stock” or “Select Stock” or whatever your favorite manufacturer calls it, usually means increased durability.

 The Right Wood Bat For You

-There is no such thing as the best type of wood for your bat, it depends.
-If you are a consistent hitter who generally hits hits the ball on the sweet-spot then any of the bats will be just fine.
+There is no such thing as the best type of wood for a baseball bat, it depends.
+If you are a consistent hitter who generally hits the ball on the sweet-spot then any of the bats will be just fine.

 If you are a singles hitter who wants more bat control than anything else, you might want to stick with a traditional ash bat since it gives you the lightest length to weight ratio and the ability to expand your sweet-spot.

-Big hitters who have the power to swing a bigger bat may want to check into maple which is harder and a bit heavier.
+Big hitters who have the power to swing a bigger bat and generate tremendous bat speed may want to check into maple which is harder and a bit heavier.

 If you want to try something in the middle, check out the birch bats that are now available and see if the combination of harder wood with more flex than maple is the middle ground that lets you eek out a few more hits.
 This article doesn’t touch on the rise of composite bats, but they’re gaining in popularity and more leagues are allowing their use.